The Ultimate Guide to Choosing the Best Kitchen Worktop

 Another advantage of quartz is that there is a truly dazzling array of colours available, meaning you're guaranteed to find one that matches with your specific tastes and design requirements.

 With such qualities, these worktops are a great option for busy families as maintenance and cleaning is easy.
-Simply wipe down your quartz worktop with soap and water.
+Wipe down your quartz worktop with soap and water.

 The downside to quartz worktops is that their heat resistance isn’t great.
 The resin which binds the worktop can withstand heat up to around 150°C, which means a misplaced casserole dish could spell disaster for your worktop.
 Quartz is also not the cheapest option, with prices ranging from £30–£100 per square foot (PSF).
 Finally, quartz does not achieve the elegant look of its natural counterparts, meaning it is rarely suited to life in a classic kitchen, however its style means it is at home in a modern kitchen.